 NEW STANDARD.S’ Maximilian Mauracher on pushing creativity in the fight against climate change

-Together with Two°Creative, we’re inviting designers to redesign the confusing Green Dot symbol to better represent its original meaning.
-Running alongside this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
+Between March 2021 and April 2022, in collaboration with Two°Creative, we invited designers to redesign the confusing Green Dot symbol to better represent its original meaning.
+Continuing on from this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
 For the second entry, we had a chat with Maximilian Mauracher – the Co-founder of Berlin-based, sustainability-focused design studio NEW STANDARD.S.

 EM Can you tell us about NEWSTANDARD.S and your role there?